 1. Education Minnesota believes the solution to closing the state's racial opportunity gaps must include fully and equitably funding public education, from preschool to postsecondary institutions.
 There's widespread agreement the full-funding agenda will require several billion dollars in new education investments.
 Please indicate your support or opposition to the following components of our full-funding agenda.

-Inflation: Reverse Minnesota's perpetual underfunding of education by significantly increasing the perpupil funding formula and tying it to inflation. ⊠ Yes \square No SPED cross subsidy: The state must also fully fund its portion of special education costs instead of relying on school districts to pay for them. ⊠ Yes \square No EL cross subsidy: Fully fund the costs districts pay to provide quality English learner programs and instruction. ⊠ Yes \square No Lower class sizes: Lower class sizes so teachers can give students more of the individual attention they need and deserve. ⊠ Yes \square No Full-service community schools: Expand access to full-service community schools across the state. ⊠ Yes \square No Universal pre-K: Provide universal pre-K taught by licensed teachers, so all children are ready for kindergarten. ⊠ Yes \square No
+Inflation: Reverse Minnesota's perpetual underfunding of education by significantly increasing the per-pupil funding formula and tying it to inflation.

+SPED cross subsidy: The state must also fully fund its portion of special education costs instead of relying on school districts to pay for them.
-Teachers of color: Fund programs to increase the number of teachers of color significantly so teachers providing instruction better reflect the students in our classrooms.

-⊠ Yes □ No

-Student support: Provide additional resources for school districts to hire more student support staff, including counselors, social workers, psychologists, nurses and other job classifications.

-⊠ Yes □ No
+EL cross subsidy: Fully fund the costs districts pay to provide quality English learner programs and instruction.

+Lower class sizes: Lower class sizes so teachers can give students more of the individual attention they need and deserve.

+Full-service community schools: Expand access to full-service community schools across the state.

+Universal pre-K: Provide universal pre-K taught by licensed teachers, so all children are ready for kindergarten.

-TDE/Q Comp: Fully fund the 2011 Teacher Development and Evaluation law, an unfunded state mandate, to ensure teacher quality and lift the cap on the Q Comp program.
+providing instruction better reflect the students in our classrooms.
+Yes Student support: Provide additional resources for school districts to hire more student support staff, including counselors, social workers, psychologists, nurses and other job classifications.
+Yes TDE/Q Comp: Fully fund the 2011 Teacher Development and Evaluation law, an unfunded state mandate, to ensure teacher quality and lift the cap on the Q Comp program. \square Yes \square No I don't know much about this and would like to learn more.

-☐ Yes ☐ No Need more information.

 Professional development: Provide professional development to all staff around cultural competency and trauma-responsive classrooms with aims of closing the discipline disparity gap.

-⊠ Yes □ No

-ESP living wage: Ensure all education support professionals earn a living wage of at least \$25 an hour.

-⊠ Yes □ No

-Teacher compensation and benefits: Increase teacher compensation to provide competitive salaries and benefits to recruit and retain teachers.

-⊠ Yes □ No

-Health care for all school employees: Make health insurance more affordable, fair and predictable for educators and school employees so they stay in the profession.
+Yes ESP living wage: Ensure all education support professionals earn a living wage of at least \$25 an hour.
+Yes Teacher compensation and benefits: Increase teacher compensation to provide competitive salaries and benefits to recruit and retain teachers.
+Yes Health care for all school employees: Make health insurance more affordable, fair and predictable for educators and school employees so they stay in the profession.
+Yes Education debt relief: Provide debt relief to retain teachers so they can afford to stay in the classroom.
+Yes Higher education: Renew Minnesota's commitment to invest in the state's future by fully funding public higher education in Minnesota.
+Yes

-⊠ Yes □ No

-Education debt relief: Provide debt relief to retain teachers so they can afford to stay in the classroom.

-⊠ Yes □ No

-Higher education: Renew Minnesota's commitment to invest in the state's future by fully funding public higher education in Minnesota.

-⊠ Yes □ No

 Education Support Professionals

 2. Do you support ESPs being able to access unemployment insurance in the summers, when they are not guaranteed work?

-⊠ Yes □ No
+3. Will you support dedicated, paid training each year for education support professionals to get the training they need that is specific to their work and students' needs?

+Taxes/revenue

-3. Will you support dedicated, paid training each year for education support professionals to get the training they need that is specific to their work and students' needs? ⊠ Yes □ No Taxes/revenue 4.
-Would you commit to raising revenue to ensure the wealthiest corporations and richest households pay what they truly owe in taxes so every student, no matter what they look like or where they live, can attend a fully funded public school that prepares them to pursue their dreams? ☐ Yes ☐ No 5.
+- 4. Would you commit to raising revenue to ensure the wealthiest corporations and richest households pay what they truly owe in taxes so every student, no matter what they look like or where they live, can attend a fully funded public school that prepares them to pursue their dreams?
+Yes - 5.
 Education Minnesota believes in restoring fairness to the state tax code by raising revenue from the very wealthiest corporations and richest households and reducing the reliance on local levies to fund schools.
 Considering your own experience and expertise, are there other progressive, equitable ways to raise state revenue that you would recommend the union consider supporting?
-Right now, with a record state surplus, there is no need to raise revenue.
-Instead, we need to allocate the revenue appropriately to fund education.
-Higher education 6.
-Do you support increasing the state's direct investment in public higher education to significantly reduce institutions' reliance on tuition? ⊠ Yes □ No 7.
-Will you support investments in capital bonding projects that preserve buildings, remodel classrooms and keep our technology assets current? ⊠ Yes □ No 8.
-What would you do, as a state legislator, to help with education debt?
-The state should take a larger role in providing scholarship and loan forgiveness to help Minnesotans enter (and remain in) needed professions and serving in needed areas.
-9. Some college campuses have no counselors, while others have a ratio of 1:11,000 students.
-Will you support each Minnesota State campus having at least one counselor so students have access to mental health and academic support services? ⊠ Yes □ No